Extravehicular activity: Designations

 NASA "spacewalkers" during the Space Shuttle program were designated as EV-1, EV-2, EV-3 and EV-4 (assigned to mission specialists for each mission, if applicable).

 Camp-out procedure

 For EVAs from the International Space Station, NASA employed a camp-out procedure to reduce the risk of decompression sickness.
 This was first tested by the Expedition 12 crew.
-During a camp-out, astronauts sleep overnight in the airlock prior to an EVA, lowering the air pressure to 10.2 psi, compared to the normal station pressure of 14.7 psi.
+During a camp-out, astronauts sleep overnight in the airlock prior to an EVA, lowering the air pressure to 10.2 psi from the normal station pressure of 14.7 psi.
 Spending a night at the lower air pressure helps flush nitrogen from the body, thereby preventing "the bends".
 More recently astronauts have been using the In-Suit Light Exercise protocol rather than camp-out to prevent decompression sickness.